ceeeKay/QETweaks/README.md

 # QETweaks

-A collection of small mods for Quake Enhanced
+A collection of "tweaks" (small mods) for Quake Enhanced.

-## How to enable tweaks
+## Enabling tweaks

-Set "saved2" console variable before starting a server
+Set `saved2` console variable to desired value before starting a server.
+If you want to change the value, restart the map.

+## Tweak values

+You can activate multiple tweaks by adding the values together. (eg: 1+2 = 3)

-1 = Axe does 100 damage
+### 1: Axe does 100 damage

+Just like it sounds.
+The axe does 100 damage.

-2 = Map `start` (Introduction) floor open
+### 2: Map `start` (Introduction) floor open

-To enable multiple tweaks, simply add together the ones you want to enable for example `saved2 3` before starting a server will enable both 100-damage axe and the floor of `start` being open.
+The floor/stairs that would normally open after collecting all 4 runes (before the boss level) will be open on `start`.

 ## Credits/Acknowledgements